 You may have the right to own a firearm, but that does not automatically give you the right to carry it around in public.
 This right certainly does not give you the ability to carry if concealed in your car or person.
 Each state and the federal government regulate concealed carry.
 If an officer catches you in possession of a firearm in a manner prohibited by law, an officer can arrest you.
 A prosecutor can pursue misdemeanor or felony charges against you.

-Any person who carries a firearm in any vehicle or any person who carries a firearm concealed on or about his person, except in his place of abode (residence) or fixed place of business, without a valid and lawfully issued license commits a felony of the third degree.
+Under 18 PA Cons Stat §6106(a)(1), it is unlawful to carry a firearm in any vehicle or concealed on or about your person, except at your residence or fixed place of business, without a valid and lawfully issued license.

-A felony in the third degree in the state of Pennsylvania comes with a presumptive sentence of up to 7 years in prison and/or a fine of up to $15,000.
+A prosecutor can charge you with a third-degree felony for unlawful possession of a firearm.
+This offense has a presumptive sentence of up to seven years in prison and fines of up to $15,000.

 Under 18 PA Cons Stat §6106(a)(2), if you are eligible to possess a valid license, but you carry a firearm in your vehicle or concealed on your person, except at home or your work, without a valid license, and you have not committed any other crime, then a prosecutor can charge you with a first-degree misdemeanor.

 To face a misdemeanor instead of a felony, you must be eligible to possess a valid, lawfully issued license, and not have committed any other crime.
 Without both of these elements, you will face a felony.